overridethis/az-app-sql-mid/ua-managed-identity/blog/readme.md

 This is about as simple as an cloud architecture can get.
 We are deploying within the context of an Resource Group an App Service that will be running a simple web application that uses a User-Assigned Managed Identity to authenticate to an Azure SQL Database.

 ## Deploying your Resources
 All resources will be defined in a bicep file that is going to be used to deploy a full working solution out to Azure.
 The following are a set of parameters that are going to be used across all resources.
-Specifically we are creating a set tags based on a suffix provided to the script and using the location of the resource group that the resources are going to be created in as the default location for all resources.
+Specifically we are creating a set tags based on a `suffix` provided to the script and using the location of the resource group that the resources are going to be created in as the default location for all resources.
+We are also adding a [Mockaroo](https://mockaroo.com) API Key value that is used by the demo code associated to this post to generate sample data.

 ```bicep
 // parameters.